sap-tutorials/Tutorials/tutorials/cp-cap-java-security-cf/cp-cap-java-security-cf.md

 To test the secure endpoints of your application, you need a REST client like [Postman](https://www.postman.com/downloads) that supports OAuth 2.0 authentication with type **Authorization Code**.

-> Postman may behave differently, when you use SSO to log in to SAP BTP or to a custom identity provider.
+> Postman may behave differently, when you use SSO to log in to SAP BTP or a custom identity provider.
 The following steps assume that you use a Trial account without SSO with the default SAP identity provider.

 1. To use the `AdminService`, you need to assign yourself to the role collection `BookStore_Administrators` that was defined in the `xs-security.json` file.
 To assign this role collection to your user you need to navigate to the **Security** **&rarr;** **Role Collections** section of your SAP BTP subaccount.
 Select the `BookStore_Administrators` role collection and choose **Edit**.
 Enter your email address in the **ID** and **E-Mail** field and choose **Save**.